 What is your judgement of me?
 The guy who chooses organic vegetables over french fries, who goes to the gym almost religiously, who experiments with podcasts and nutrition and spiritual practices, and then posts workouts and inspirational quotes on social media?

 Sometimes, I wonder.

 Do you see someone who is obsessed with fitness, with no desires or interests in life outside of 2000 meter erg times and 200 meter track splits?
 Do you see vanity cunningly wrapped in virtue, someone who thinks they know what is best for others?
 Someone that can’t relate to you, because it’s easy for them, it was always easy for them?
-Do you see someone who is really just running away from themselves, trying to fill a void?

 Or do you see someone who, for the first half of his life, didn’t want to take his shirt off because he suffered from an indented chest, medically referred to as pectus excavatum?
-An insecure boy who was teased for being weak and skinny, whose pediatrician prescribed human growth hormone for developing later then other kids his age?
+An insecure boy who was teased for being weak and skinny, whose pediatrician prescribed human growth hormone for developing later than other kids his age?
 Do you see an adult who has experienced depression and anxiety?
 Someone who often gets sad, unmotivated, and insecure?

-Do you see someone who is constantly healing, growing, and sharing parts of themselves?
+Or do you see someone who is constantly healing, growing, and sharing parts of themselves?
 Someone who has realized the importance of cultivating peace and purpose in his life, and works hard every day to build a life around those disciplines?
 Someone who carefully tends to the relationship with the voice in his head?
 Someone who feels a mix of courage and fear, infused with a heavy dose of self-criticism and pride, every time he shares his vulnerabilities?